yibo-geomatique/dashboard/Data/Datasets.md

 * Building data from BDTopo on the functional area of the city Strasbourg in 2011
 * Provenance : described in detail in the process
 * Usage : used to derive Evolution data between 2011 and 2021
-* Distribution : open licence, more to come on how to share these (see Subdense research data management plan)
+* Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)

 ## FR-STR-FUA-Building-2021